How senior Maia Cella is keeping alive Wisconsin women's soccer's tradition of strong midfielders

 She’s not on the stat sheet often, but Cella is a driving force of the University of Wisconsin women’s soccer team.
 She leads the midfield, creates opportunities and is the one of the first people to cheer on her teammates.

-UW women’s soccer program and coach Paula Wilkins are renowned for creating dominant midfielders.
-From the U.S. Women’s National Soccer Team’s Rose Lavelle to Canadian soccer player Victoria Pickett, who plays for Kansas City’s National Women’s Soccer League team, Cella is just one in a long line of good midfielders from UW and she’s taking advantage of a sixth year to help this program to success.
+The Badgers and coach Paula Wilkins are known for producing dominant midfielders.
+From the U.S. Women’s National Soccer team’s Rose Lavelle to Canadian Victoria Pickett, who plays for Kansas City’s National Women’s Soccer League team, Cella is just one in a long line of strong midfielders from UW and she’s taking advantage of a sixth year to help the program succeed.

 The final report will show that the University of Wisconsin athletic department came out abo…